 Philanthropic support is also a key element to a PhD student’s success.
 Gifts that help doctoral students defray costs of traveling to conferences or submitting papers to academic journals have a real impact.
 “A hundred dollars might not be that much for a faculty member, but for a graduate student, that’s a lot of money,” says Bahmani-Oskooee, who is also director of the Center for Research on International Economics.
 The center was created through a gift from Patricia and Harvey Wilmeth.

 “Generous support from friends like the Wilmeths is helping our faculty and graduate students, promoting our research, and moving our mission forward.
-Because of their gift, I spend more time doing research and working with my students, and I am very honored to carry their name.”
+Because of their gift, I spend more time doing research; inviting guest speakers from schools like the University of Chicago, Northwestern, and UW-Madison; and working with my students.
+I feel very honored to carry the Wilmeths’ name.”

-The Lubar School of Business is celebrating its 50th year this year, but according to Paul Fischer, the Jerry Leer Professor of Accounting, the accounting program predates the school by 20 years.
-Accounting has a long tradition of excellence at UWM, and on April 21, 2017, more than 200 alumni returned to campus to celebrate the impact this program has had on their lives.
+The Lubar School of Business is celebrating its 50th year this year, but as noted by Paul Fischer, who is the Jerry Leer Professor of Accounting, the accounting program predates the school by 20 years.
+Accounting has a long tradition of excellence at UWM, and on April 21, 2017, more than 250 alumni returned to campus to celebrate the impact this program has had on their lives.

 To celebrate their influence, a new scholarship was created in their honor.
-Thanks to generous contributions from alumni, faculty, friends, and even the honorees themselves, the Fischer Taylor Leer Accounting Scholarship is already being awarded to outstanding students who have passed Intermediate Accounting with flying colors.
-The award pays tuition for the next accounting course, keeping star scholars in the program.
+Thanks to generous contributions from alumni, faculty, and friends, the Fischer Taylor Leer Accounting Scholarship will be awarded to outstanding students who have passed Intermediate Accounting with flying colors.
+The award covers tuition for the next semester, supporting star scholars in the accounting program.

 Lead scholarship donors Avi Shaked ’80 and his wife, Babs Waldman, MD, have had an incomparable impact on engineering students at UWM.
 Since 2006, the couple has provided hundreds of scholarships to students at the College of Engineering & Applied Science.